Sakshijain12/portfolio/README.md

 # Portfolio

-Developed a postfolio website for myself using React Js, React Hooks & deployed using github pages.
-Link of the portfolio is - https://sakshijain12.github.io/portfolio/
+Developed a portfolio website for myself using React Js, and React Hooks & deployed using GitHub pages.
+The link of the portfolio is - https://sakshijain12.github.io/portfolio/

 ![Screenshot](./Screenshot.png)